What tests are suggested for the diagnosis of diabetes mellitus in cats?

 The presence of glucose in the urine makes conditions ideal for bacterial growth, so urinary tract infections are common.
 Urine is evaluated for the presence of red blood cells, white blood cells, and bacteria.
-If a bacterial infection is identified or suspected, a urine culture is indicated to identify the types of bacteria and determine the most appropriate antibiotics to treat the infection.
+If a bacterial infection is identified or suspected, a urine culture is required to identify the types of bacteria and determine the most appropriate antibiotics to treat the infection.

 The presence or absence of ketones in the urine should be evaluated in diabetic cats.
 Ketones are byproducts of fat metabolism.
 When cells don't get the insulin signal to absorb glucose from the blood (because of insulin deficiency or resistance), then the body breaks down fats, producing ketones to supply energy.
 Depending upon your cat's clinical signs, the presence of ketones in the urine may indicate a more severe or long-standing case of diabetes mellitus.

-Once my cat has been started on insulin therapy, what monitoring tests will be necessary?
+Once my cat starts insulin therapy, what monitoring tests will be necessary?

-At home, other important things you can do for your cat include monitoring her appetite, water consumption, energy level, grooming habits (unkempt greasy haircoat can indicate lack of diabetic control), and urine output.
+At home, the most important thing you can do for your cat is to carefully monitor her appetite, water consumption, energy level, urine output and grooming habits (a messy, greasy haircoat can indicate lack of diabetic control).
 Any changes may signify the need for additional testing and/or adjustments in the insulin dosage.
-It is very important that you do not make adjustments in insulin dosage without first consulting your veterinarian!
+It is very important that you do not adjust the insulin dosage without first consulting your veterinarian!